-Two years of high-quality teacher/child interactions predict children’s learning outcomes
+Two years of quality teacher/child interactions predict children’s learning outcomes

 US-based researcher, Robert Carr, along with researchers from the Frank Porter Graham Child Development Institute, has found that higher quality learning environments in the years before school are associated with ongoing high levels in children’s language and literacy skills, regardless of the quality of the school-based classrooms they went on to learn in.

 In contrast, in the mathematics space, children who experienced high-quality early years learning, and then went on to high-quality classrooms retained their mathematical advantage over their peers, with those who received high-quality early learning and subsequently attended average to low-quality school environments failing to retain their advantage.